Are you suffering from high DHEA-s?

 How does stress lead to high DHEA?

-Stress (really any cause of stress) stimulates a reaction in your body which activates a cascade of events in your HPA (hypothalamic-pituitary-axis).
+Stress (really any cause of stress) stimulates a reaction in your body that activates a cascade of events in your HPA (hypothalamic-pituitary axis).

-The activation of this axis results in hormone precursors that signal to your adrenal glands to produce hormone to combat the stress you are under.
+The activation of this axis results in hormone precursors that signal to your adrenal glands to produce hormones to combat the stress you are under.